3dPrintingPricecheck.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - What is the cost of AM printing?
 It can be expensive to make multiple 3D prints, especially if you are using a more professional machine.
 However, printing is getting cheaper and faster as the technology advances.

 - How much space do I need?
 You will need to dedicate some space in your home or office for storing the printer.
-Consider buying a smaller desktop printer because they are usually more space-efficient.
+Consider buying a smaller 3D printer because they are usually more space-efficient.